Udûn (The Lord of the Rings: The Rings of Power): Writing

 The eruption of Mount Doom in the episode was intended to be a "major centerpiece moment" for the series and a turning point for many character arcs.
 The visuals for the sequence were based on real eruptions, including the 2021 Cumbre Vieja volcanic eruption (top) and the 2019 Whakaari / White Island eruption (bottom).

-The showrunners wanted to explore the Second Age in surprising ways and then show the evolution to the way things are in the Third Age.
+The showrunners wanted to explore the Second Age in surprising ways and then show an evolution to the way things are in the Third Age.
 An example of this is the eruption of Mount Doom which turns the Southlands into the dark land of Mordor.
 McKay said the writers wanted to have a "major centerpiece moment that we hoped would kind of brand the show", and said the eruption was supported by references in Tolkien's writings to the volcano going dormant for centuries and then reawakening.
 Environmentalism is a key theme in Tolkien's works, and the showrunners felt it was appropriate that Mordor be a corrupted version of a once beautiful land just as the Orcs are corrupted versions of Elves.

 The episode depicts a plan by the Orcs and their leader, Adar, to unlock a dam and send water rushing through tunnels to set off the volcanic eruption.
 The mechanics of this are "loosely based" on the real world physics of what would happen if a large amount of water entered the magma chamber under a volcano, as explained by writer Gennifer Hutchison's father who is a geologist.
 The showrunners said the plan to ignite the volcano was put together by Sauron on the orders of the first Dark Lord, Morgoth, to create a land where their forces could retreat to in the event of defeat.
 Adar has co-opted that plan for his own purposes, which is to give his "children"—the Orcs—a home of their own.
 This aligns with Tolkien's idea that evil can only corrupt, not create, with Morgoth intending to corrupt an existing land for his forces, Sauron cruelly enlisting the Southlanders to build the dam that will one day lead to their home's destruction, and Adar "corrupting" their plans into one of his own.
 The writers considered beginning the episode with a cold open that showed Adar's backstory with Sauron, but they decided that there was not enough time to do the sequence justice; it was used as the cold open of the second-season premiere, "Elven Kings Under the Sky", instead.
-Adar prefers the term "Uruk", which is the name for Orcs in Black Speech.
-This came from his actor Joseph Mawle who personally disliked the word "Orc" being used on set, even outside of filming.
-The episode's title, "Udûn", is the word for "hell" in the Elvish language Sindarin and it later becomes the name of a valley in northwest Mordor, where the episode takes place.
+Adar prefers the term "Uruk" instead of "Orc" when referring to himself and his followers.
+"Uruk" is the name for Orcs in Black Speech, one of Tolkien's constructed languages.
+The character's preference was inspired by Adar actor Joseph Mawle, who personally disliked the word "Orc" being used on set even outside of filming.
+The episode's title, "Udûn", is the word for "hell" in Sindarin, one of Tolkien's Elvish constructed languages.
+"Udûn" later becomes the name of a valley in northwest Mordor, where the episode takes place.